InboxPolicy vs MillionVerifier

 Roughly 30-40% of B2B addresses sit on catch-all domains, where a mail server accepts any address without confirming a real mailbox exists.

 MillionVerifier resolves these unknowns aggressively, giving a binary keep or drop verdict, which is useful when a bulk sender just needs a prune decision.
-InboxPolicy maps unknown or catch-all results to the action review instead of guessing them safe, on the reasoning that a wrong safe guess costs more in a live send-decision than an unresolved row sitting in a spreadsheet.
+InboxPolicy maps unknown results to review.
+Catch-all results map to review by default or send_with_caution under aggressive strictness, rather than being silently marked safe.

 Frequently asked questions